mohsinalimat/Pomegranate/README.md

 - color = .black
 - underLineStyle = 0

-This segment comes with other handy functions like the following
+This segment comes with other handy functions like the following:

 Function | Parameters|Use
 ------------ | ------------ | -------------
 addAttributesToRange() | string, NSRange, attributes |Add attributes to a NSRange addAttributesToSubstring() | string, substring, attributes |Adds attributes to a substring of your string

+The attributes parameter is the list of available parameters that have default values.

 ## Colorerr